Alice MacGowan: Career

 The two sisters stopped writing together around 1910.
-Alice collaborated with Garnet Holme on a dramatization of her novel The Sword in the Mountains, titled Chattanooga.
-Grace wrote the children's book, Son Riley Rabbit and Little Girl (1908) with her daughter Kit posing for the book's illustrations.
-She wrote The Power and the Glory (1910), a novel set in Appalachia.

 In May 1914, just two months before the start of the highly publicized William Merritt Chase summer school of art in Carmel, the San Francisco press and the New York Times reported that Alice had been intentionally poisoned at her home.
 The respected Carmel artist Jennie V. Cannon recounted that there had been several previous attempts to murder Alice, who “was popular with everybody.”
 The perpetrators were never caught.

 Carmel proved to be a writer's paradise and Alice produced several best sellers.
 She co-authored five detective stories with the one-time mayor of Carmel, Perry Newberry (see Bibliography below).
 Their runaway success, “Two by Two”, was serialized in the Saturday Evening Post and was published in 1922 by Stokes in New York under the title “The Million Dollar Suitcase.”
 In April 1922 she lectured with Newberry on the "thriller in literature" at Paul Elder's Gallery in San Francisco.

 Alice and Grace resumed collaboration with The Straight Road (1917) and The Trail of the Little Wagon (1928).
-But the sisters novels became less popular during the Great Depression, and in 1935 they sold their house in Carmel and moved to Los Gatos, California with Grace's daughter, Katherine.
-Alice died there in 1947 at age 89.